magicblock-labs/magicblock-validator/test-programs/schedulecommit/README.md

-# Program triggercommit
+# Program ScheduleCommit

-Includes transactions that help us test manual commit triggers, i.e when invoked via a CPI call as part of another instruction.
+Includes transactions that help us test manually scheduled commit triggers, i.e when invoked via a CPI call as part of another instruction.